-Moonlight is coming-of-age story about a gay black man, focusing on three different stages of his life, chaptered by his many names: Little (childhood), Chiron (adolescent, also his real name) and Black (adulthood).
+Moonlight is a coming-of-age story about a gay black man, focusing on three different stages of his life, chaptered by his many names: Little (childhood), Chiron (adolescent, also his real name) and Black (adulthood).
 The movie explores the difficulties he faces with his own sexuality and identity, including the physical, psychological and emotional abuse he receives as a result of it.
 It’s based on Tarell Alvin McCraney’s semi-autobiographical play In Moonlight Black Boys Look Blue.
 It’s also the first LGBT film with an all-black cast.

 I’m having a hard time reviewing this movie.
 Not because it’s terrible.
 It anything, it’s the complete opposite of it.
 But because coming-of-age stories don’t necessarily have a plot, so I don’t have much to latch on to and talk about.
 And I’m struggling to talk about it as a whole, too, because there are so many themes and sequences.
 There is no pinning down this movie, but I’ll try, anyway.

 It’s rare to see three different actors depict a single life so convincingly, yet it all checks out.
 The overall narrative arc, however, is initiated and ultimately held together by Juan, a drug dealer with a fatherly side.
 He protects Little when he sees him get bullied and provides food, comfort, support.
 The scene in which Juan teaches Little how to swim is reminiscent to a baptism, which carries a strong message on its own.
 Juan’s relationship with Little, however, is a painful and ironic one because whilst he cares a lot for Little, he is the sole reason behind why Little’s mum hasn’t been around for him.